BrianLesko/IMU-visualization/readme.md

 The .ino files are for the Arduino [BLE Sense 2](https://docs.arduino.cc/hardware/nano-33-ble-sense-rev2/) or the [Nicla Sense ME](https://docs.arduino.cc/hardware/nicla-sense-me/) Arduino boards.

 Get either board, upload the .ino file using the arduino IDE, and make sure the serial monitor is closed.
+The Nicla sense board is much more accurate.

 Then, run the following commands in your terminal:
 ```